xfsnowind/xfsnowind.github.io/content/blogs/frontend-video-learning-notes.md

 So the codecs and format of video file are explained, then we need a player to play it now.

 A video player will read the format and codecs of the video from its metadata (also other information, like audio, subtitles).
 It will decide if the format and codecs are supported.
 To play the video, the related codecs are required to decode the video or audio.
-That's why we have to choose the correct video player, because it needs to support the format and codecs that your audience is likely to use.
+That's why we have to choose the correct video player, because it needs to support the format and codecs that your audience likely use.

 ### Web Video player

 For frontend, we have several options to play video:

 1. HTML5 native video player: It is built into most modern web browsers, also supporting live streaming.
 It offers basic playback functionalities and can be customized with HTML, css and js.
-2. Video.js: It is an open source HTML5 video player, which is highly customizable and supports a wide range of video formats.
-It also offers a plugin system that helps developers to add additional functioanlity to the plaoyer, such as advertising and analystics.
+2. `video.js`: It is an open source HTML5 video player, which is highly customizable and supports a wide range of video formats.
+It also offers a plugin system that helps developers to add additional functioanlity to the player, such as advertising and analystics.
-3. hls.js: it works directly on the H5 video element by implementing an HLS client and supports HLS
+3. `hls.js`: It works directly on the H5 video element by implementing an HLS client and supports [HLS](#http-based-adaptive-streaming-protocols) (discuss in the below paragraph).
-4. dash.js: it provides DASH playback in any browser that support Media Source Extension (MSE) and is one of the best adaptive streaming algorithms.
+4. `dash.js`: It provides DASH playback in any browser that support Media Source Extension (MSE) and is one of the best adaptive streaming algorithms.

-Here is the difference between H5 player and video.js:
+Here is the difference between H5 player and `video.js`:

 ![Difference between H5 player and video.js](/images/video/video.js-vs-h5-player.png "Difference between H5 player and video.js")

-There are also some other commercial players, like Flowplayer, JW player, etc. We will not discuss them here.
+There are also some other commercial players, like `Flowplayer`, `JW player`, etc. We will not discuss them here.

 Some other crucial features are also need to look out for H5 video player:

-* DRM - Digital Rights management.
+* **DRM** - Digital Rights management.
 It's used to encrypt and protect your video content from unauthorized users.
-* Ad Insertion - From commercial aspect, player needs to support to insert the ad before (preroll), in the middle (midroll) and after (postroll) the video.
+* **Ad Insertion** - From commercial aspect, player needs to support to insert the ad before (preroll), in the middle (midroll) and after (postroll) the video.
-* Subtitles - it should allow to display the different language subtitles
+* **Subtitles** - It should allow to display the different language subtitles
-* Analystics - it's valuable to measure the viewership, engagement levels and other aspect of the viewer to help author get the statistic.
+* **Analystics** - It's valuable to measure the viewership, engagement levels and other aspect of the viewer to help author get the statistic.

 ## Video streaming (Video on Demand - VOD)

 So we have explained the basic concept of the video and player.
 And it can be played locally now, but nowadays it's so common to play the video online.
 So we need a streaming protocol to delivery data over the internet.
-They can sit on the Application, Presentation and Session layers.
+They can sit on the `Application`, `Presentation` and `Session` layers.

 There are multiple protocols or solutions used:

 * Progressive download
-* HLS (HTTP Live Streaming)
+* **RTMP** (Real-Time Messaging Protocol)
-* DASH (Dynamic Adaptive Streaming over HTTP)
+* **RTSP** (Real-Time Streaming Protocol)
-* RTMP (Real-Time Messaging Protocol)
+* **HLS** (HTTP Live Streaming)
-* RTSP (Real-Time Streaming Protocol)
+* **DASH** (Dynamic Adaptive Streaming over HTTP)
-* WebRTC (Web Real-Time Communication)
+* **WebRTC** (Web Real-Time Communication)
-* websocket
+* **WebSocket**

 ### Traditional Stateful Streaming Protocols

-RTSP (Real-Time Streaming Protocol) and RTMP (Real-Time Messaging Protocol) were created by Adobe and played by the Adobe Flash player.
+**RTSP** (Real-Time Streaming Protocol) and **RTMP** (Real-Time Messaging Protocol) were created by Adobe and played by the Adobe Flash player.
 Even though Flash was announced of death by Adobe, RTMP and RTSP are still used for video and audio transmission for fast video delivery.
 Many broadcasters choose to transport live streams to their media server using RTMP.
 RTMP and RTSP keep latency at around 5 seconds or less.

 ### HTTP-Based Adaptive Streaming Protocols

-HLS (supported by iOS and Android devices) and MPEG-DASH (supported by Android devices) are the most common protocols used nowadays.
-And these streaming over HTTP are technically not "Streams", rather are progressive downloads sent via web servers.
+**HLS** (supported by iOS and Android devices) and **MPEG-DASH** (supported by Android devices) are the most common protocols used nowadays.
+And these streaming over HTTP are technically not "Streams", rather are progressive downloads sent from web servers.
 HTTP-based protocols are stateless and can cause 10-45 seconds in latency.
 To reduce the latency, there are also low-latency version to HLS and DASH.

 ![Difference between HLS and DASH](/images/video/hls-dash.png "Difference between HLS and DASH")